USS Coral Sea (CV-43): World cruise, deployments to the Mediterranean, final years

 On 1 March 1984, Carrier Air Wing 13 was established.
-The wing would make three deployments aboard Coral Sea from 1 October 1985 to 30 September 1989.
+The wing made three deployments aboard Coral Sea from 1 October 1985 to 30 September 1989.

 On 11 April 1985, while on refresher training with her air wing in the Guantánamo Bay area, Coral Sea collided with the Ecuadorian tanker ship Napo and subsequently underwent two months of repairs at Norfolk Naval Shipyard in Portsmouth, Virginia.
-This resulted in the skipper along with 4 other officers being relieved of duty.
+This resulted in the skipper along with four other officers being relieved of duty.